tlopo-ruby/flat/README.md

 I wrote this tool a while ago when dealing with a great deal of databags for Chef which are basically json files,  I wanted look inside those files and grep for a specify path, I could not do it, I would need to flatten the structure before I could grep.

-It also helps me  a lot when writting kubernetes yaml files, helm charts and cloudformation files.
+It also helps me  a lot when writting kubernetes, helm charts and cloudformation files.

 ## Install